Do it Yourself Pest Control

 Bugs like to find areas where they can live and breed without being disturbed.
 So let’s take a look at those areas and take them back.

 Those wood piles you have stacked up on the ground around your house or next to it?
 That’s bad.
 Most bugs love to live and multiply in and under the stacks of wood not to mention those terrible destructive (silent destroyers) termites that it attracts to your home.
 Get rid of them or move them out further away from your house.

 Get rid of all the leaves that have fallen around your house this past winter.
-It doesn’t sound like a big deal but it reduces the harborage areas of the bugs to live and hide.
+It doesn’t sound like a big deal, but it reduces the harborage areas of the bugs to live and hide.

-Put you outside potted plants on planter stands.
+Put your outside potted plants on planter stands.
 This will help keep ants and earwigs and other bugs from nesting underneath the potted plant.
 This is a place notoriously famous for finding ants as well as other bugs.
 The reason why?
-They have a constant source of moisture to drink and they are protected from the elements.
+They have a constant source of moisture to drink, and they are protected from the elements.
 It’s just what they like.
 Plus, how often do you move them?
 Probably not very often.